insight-platform/Savant/samples/template/README.md

 2. The client sends input image to the module and receives module results (image, metadata, logs)
 3. Changes in pyfuncs, drawfunc, pre- and postprocessing code are loaded at runtime when module receives input from the client
 4. Changes in module configuration require module container restart
-5. Changes in module image, e.g. changes in `requirements.txt`, require module image rebuild
+5. Changes in module docker image, e.g. changes in `requirements.txt`, require module image rebuild

 ### Download sample video